mbridak/FieldDayLogger/README.md

 ## Recent Changes

+- [23.11.9] Merged from @wvolz fixing crash related to tuning to a non ham band.
 - [23.6.25] Fixed missing Canadian sections.
 - [23.6.24] Fix 6M CW default frequency.
 Wierdness with VFO fixed.
 - [23.6.23] Entering freq in Khz in the callsign field sets the VFO.